llaske/sugarizer/README.md

 # What is Sugarizer ?

-The [Sugar Learning Platform](https://sugarlabs.org/) is a leading learning platform that began in the famous One Laptop Per Child project.
-It is used every day by nearly 3 million children around the world.
+Sugarizer is a free/libre learning platform.
+The Sugarizer UI use ergonomic principles from The [Sugar platform](https://sugarlabs.org/), developed for the One Laptop per Child project and used every day by more than 2 million children around the world.

-Sugarizer is a web implementation of the platform and runs on every device - from tiny Raspberry Pi computers to small Android and iOS phones to tablets and to laptops and desktops.
+Sugarizer runs on every device: from Raspberry Pi computers to Android and iOS phones to tablets and to laptops and desktops.

-Like Sugar, Sugarizer includes a bunch of pedagogic activities thought for children.
+Sugarizer includes a bunch of pedagogic activities thought for children, see [here](https://sugarizer.org) for more.

 Sugarizer is available as:

 * Application: an installable app for every operating system
 * Web Application: a web application that runs in modern web browsers

-Enjoy the experience and help us reach every child on every device in every country.

 # Sugarizer Application